tytydraco/yessleep/out/The_hotel_that_Im_staying_in_has_quite_the_lively_lobby.md

 He snickered.

-“I overheard all of you at the bar last night.
+“I overheard all of you at the bar earlier tonight.
 Sounds like you guys were having a great time.”

 He motioned to the crew of elderly folks who were all seated at the bar close to us.
 As he looked over, they noticed me and started cheering.
 I heard a smattering of their different voices:

 “Hey!
-Kevin’s Here!” / “Oh Look it’s Kevin!” / “Join us man, we want to hear some more stories!”
+Kevin’s back!” / “Oh Look it’s Kevin!” / “Join us man, let's make it a late night!”

-It was pretty much the exact same crew as yesterday. *Odd.* They were dressed the same too.
-Still as welcoming as ever.
+The gang was still all there, as welcoming and excited as ever.

 The man in the red jacket started laughing.